HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 const shlink = `https://viewer.example.org#` + shlinkBare
 // "https://viewer.example.org#shlink:/eyJ1cmwiOiJodHRwczovL2Voci5leGFtcGxlLm9yZy9xci9ZOXh3a1VkdG1OOXd3b0pvTjNmZkpJaFgyVUd2Q0wxSm5sUFZOTDNrRFdNL20iLCJmbGFnIjoiTFAiLCJrZXkiOiJyeFRnWWxPYUtKUEZ0Y0VkMHFjY2VOOHdFVTRwOTRTcUF3SVdRZTZ1WDdRIiwibGFiZWwiOiJCYWNrLXRvLXNjaG9vbCBpbW11bml6YXRpb25zIGZvciBPbGl2ZXIgQnJvd24ifQ"
 ```
 <p></p>

-####  Sharing User transmits a SMART Health Link
+###  Sharing User transmits a SMART Health Link

 The Sharing User can convey a SMART Health Link by any common means including e-mail, secure messaging, or other text-based communication channels.
 When presenting a SMART Health Link in person, the Sharing User can also display the link as a QR code using any standard library to create a QR image from the SMART Health Link URI.

 When sharing a SMART Health Link via QR code, the following recommendations apply:

 * Create the QR with Error Correction Level M
-* Include the [SMART Logo](https://demo.vaxx.link/smart-logo.svg) on a white background over the center of the QR, scaled to occupy 5-6% of the image area (inclusive of the "quiet zone" QR border).
+* Consider presenting the SMART Logo in close approximation with the QR.
+See [Boston Children's Hospital SMART Logo Page](https://smarthealthit.org/smart-logo-for-smart-health-cards) for details

+The Sharing Application SHOULD NOT require additional supporting material from the Requesting Application.
+- If that Sharing Application does require additional material, it SHALL NOT use the SMART Health Links name or logo in user-facing materials

 <p></p>